Academic Catalog

 1. Use of nouns, adjectives, and verbs

-2. Introduction to medical words
+2. Introduction to medical terminology

 3. Rules for word construction